-H1/5 GREEN (-) door trigger input
+H1/5 GREEN (-) DOOR TRIGGER INPUT, ZONE 3

 Most vehicles use negative door trigger circuits.
-Connect the green wire to a wire which shows ground when any door is opened.
-In vehicles with factory delays on the domelight circuit, there is usually a wire that is unaffected by the delay circuitry.
+Connect the green wire to a wire showing ground when any door is opened.
+In vehicles with factory delays on the domelight circuit, there is usually a wire unaffected by the delay circuitry.
+This wire will report Zone 3.

-H1/6(-) instant trigger input, zone 1
+H1/6 BLUE (-) INSTANT TRIGGER, ZONE 1